Shelltown, San Diego: Schools

 Balboa Elementary School was recognized as one of six nationwide winners of the 2007 Intel Schools of Distinction awards, for excellence in math education in an elementary school program.

+Art

+Shelltown contains murals on walls at three main neighborhood entrances.
+Local activist and muralist Mario Torero was the lead artist for the Alpha Street piece.

 Transportation

 The area is served by the San Diego Trolley Blue Line at the Pacific Fleet station and the Route 929 bus via Main Street.
 The neighborhood also has quick access to Interstate 5, Interstate 15, and Interstate 805.